 There is a large workshop, leisure barn (commonly known as the yellow barn) and woodshed where woodworking and other indoor activities can take place in rainy weather.

 - We are accredited with Suffolk County Council for care farming and staff and volunteers are DBS checked and have completed Safeguarding Training.
 We always have a qualified First Aider on site.

 - We are proud to say that we are the first Care Farm in the UK to comply with Care Farming UK’s Code of Practice.
 This is designed to ensure care farms are striving to achieve best practice in all areas of operation.
-A copy of the Code can be found here.

 We offer a wide range of activities to care farm clients, helping them to achieve the following goals: